JaWitold/symfonyProject/readme.md

    If everything is set up correctly, you should see a response indicating the health of the application.

+## Running Application

+This application is microservice-based, which means you can run it with different services depending on your needs.
+Here are the available options:

+> **Note**: Please ensure that you set the `APP_MEASUREMENT_SERVICE` environment variable to the desired value before
+> running the respective command.
+If the `APP_MEASUREMENT_SERVICE` variable is not set, the application will use the
+> default option, even if **InfluxDB** or **Graphite** are running in the containers.

+- **Default**: No measurement service, all measurements are saved to the debug log.
+    ``` bash
+    docker compose up -d
+    ```

+- **InfluxDB**: **InfluxDB** as the measurement service and **Grafana** for data visualization.
+    ``` bash
+    docker compose -f docker-compose.yml -f docker/docker-compose/docker-compose.influxdb.override.yml -f docker/docker-compose/docker-compose.grafana.yml up -d
+    ```

+- **Graphite**: **Graphite** as the measurement service and **Grafana** for data visualization.
+    ``` bash
+    docker compose -f docker-compose.yml -f docker/docker-compose/docker-compose.graphite.override.yml -f docker/docker-compose/docker-compose.grafana.yml up -d
+    ```

 ## Running Tests

 Before submitting a merge request, please ensure that the project passes the GitHub CI/CD pipeline.
 The following tests are performed:

 - **PHP Code Sniffer**: Checks the code against coding standards to ensure consistency.